Allchin roller 1131 ‘The County Borough of Northampton Highways Department No.1‘

 In November 2010 the roller was fortunate to receive grant funding from the National Lottery ‘The People’s Millions’ fund.
 This allowed an immediate start on a comprehensive overhaul and return to service.
 The restoration took about a year and the completed roller was ready on 31st December 2011.

-She now attends various events and steam rallies around the country every year, as well as steaming on certain dates at her home here at the Northampton and Lamport Railway.
+No.1131 spent the next 11 years attending various events and steam rallies around the country, as well as steaming on certain dates here at the Northampton and Lamport Railway.

-If you would like the Allchin Roller to attend your event please email email@example.com
+If you would like more information about No.2146, or would like it to attend a rally, please email email@example.com

-ABOVE: Map of 1899 showing the location of Allchin’s ‘Globe Works’ on the south bank of the River Nene, right in the heart of Northampton.
+ABOVE: Map of 1899 showing the location of Allchin’s ‘Globe Works’ on the south bank of the River Nene (where Trenery Way is today), right in the heart of Northampton.

 The works closed in 1931, following the agricultural depression of the 1920s.